Lee Leder Guttman

 The Disney Era

-Warner Brothers had cut its animation department but encouraged employees to seek jobs at Disney.
-In the documentary „The Brothers Warner,“ Lee reflected on the situation with a colleague who remarked, „I would never go to Disney because that company is known for its antisemitism!“ Undeterred, Lee continued her search, refusing to let anything stand in the way of the plans she had made as a child.
-On her first day at Disney, she was overwhelmed by the beauty and perfection of the buildings.
+Warner Brothers had cut its animation department but encouraged employees to seek jobs at Disney and other studios.
+Though for some there were concerns about antisemitism in some studios, Lee continued her search, refusing to let anything stand in the way of the plans she had made as a child.
+On her first day at Disney, she was overwhelmed by the beauty and perfection of the buildings and what artists had available to work with.

 The Artist